 Hi, my name is Likang Sun.
-I’m a product designer with five years of experience as an educator and a designer.
-I have an MA in Education from Stanford University and will receive my MS in Human Computer Interaction from Carnegie Mellon University in August 2018.
+I’m a product designer with five years of experience as a public school teacher.
+I have an MA in Education from Stanford University and a Master in Human Computer Interaction from Carnegie Mellon University.
 I see both teaching and design as being about empathizing with the needs of others and creating positive experiences for them.

 I first became interested in UX design while trying to improve the educational experience of my students.
 My growing passion for design led me to redesign a Chinese education app called BetterChinese and to work at an early-stage edtech startup called PalmDrive.
 I eventually realized I wanted to deepen my knowledge of design and transition to a career as a designer, leading me to the Human Computer Interaction program at CMU.

 Solving design challenges is like a fun puzzle to me.
-I’m passionate about finding solutions that are pleasant for users, beneficial for business, and feasible for technology team.
-I care especially about ensuring equal access to information and resources for everyone.
+I’m passionate about finding solutions that are pleasant for users, beneficial for business, and feasible for technologically feasible.
+I care especially about ensuring equal access to high-quality educational resources.
 I’m also interested in improving the efficiency and transparency of working environments.
 Most of all, I want to pull communities closer together and enhance trust and collaboration.

 In daily life, I’m outgoing, inquisitive, and adventurous.
-I was born and grew up in China but have lived in Silicon Valley for 6 years.
-I have been to 30 countries around the world and visited every US national park so far except Denali, Alaska.
-I hope I’ll be able to visit that one soon!
+I was born and grew up in China but have lived in Silicon Valley for 7 years.
+I have been to 30 countries around the world and visited all top 20 US national parks so far.
 I love talking to people and learning from everyone.
 When I have a bit of free time, I enjoy hiking, badminton, and creative writing.